 Covid wins

-Questioned about the long-term Covid situation, the directors say that the entity is following several studies and thinking about how long-term treatment will be.
+Questioned regarding the long-term Covid situation, the directors say that the entity is following several studies and thinking regarding how long-term treatment will be.
 Some of the priorities of the WHO are to define exactly the disease and what are its symptoms so that the diagnosis can be made more clearly, to understand how it happens and how reinfection affects the development of the condition, and to decide how the treatment should be carried out.

 ′′ Some estimates realize that one in 10 people infected with the coronavirus may have long Covid.
 We don’t have all the answers yet, but we need governments to plan to respond to patient demand”, says the technical director.